-Luna the gorgeous GSD came to our branch on the 24th July 2024, after being neglected and left to starve in the garden.
+Luna the gorgeous GSD came to our branch on the 24th July 2024, after being neglected and left to starve – she has now been in our care for over a year and is desperate for a sofa of her own.

 Here are some common traits of GSDs that you may spot in Luna’s behaviour:

-- GSDs are very loyal and affectionate, especially with close family members.
-GSDs can be very protective, and may suffer from separation anxiety when family members are away, so it may be better if her new owner can be present a large majority of the time.
+- GSDs are very loyal and affectionate, especially with close family members, so it may be best if Luna’s new owner can be present for the majority of the day.

 - GSDs are often very intelligent – but this comes at a price: their stubbornness!
-An ideal owner would have breed experience or have thoroughly researched the ins and outs of owning a GSD breed – training is paramount, especially in Luna’s case.
+An ideal owner would have breed experience or have thoroughly researched the ins and outs of owning a GSD breed – training is paramount for a well-rounded dog.

 - GSDs are usually very athletic and active, so ensure you are able to provide Luna with plenty of walks, a large garden to run around in, and lots of playtime to stimulate her properly.
 We’d recommend some extracurriculars – like agility, tracking or herding (did you know this breed was originally bred for herding sheep?) to keep Luna on her paws!